-Expense Allocation - Directly identifiable expenses are charged to program, fund-raising, and general and administrative expenses.
+Expense Allocation - Directly identifiable expenses are charged to program, fundraising, and management and general expenses.
 Expenses relating to more than one function are charged to the function based on an estimate of utilization, square footage, or revenue on each function.
-General and administrative expenses include those expenses that are not directly identifiable with any specific function but to provide for the overall support of the organization.
+Management and general expenses include those expenses that are not directly identifiable with any specific function but to provide for the overall support of the Museum.

 Subsequent Events - Subsequent events are events or transactions that occur after the consolidated financial position date but before consolidated financial statements are available to be issued.
-The Museum recognizes in the consolidated financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statements of financial position, including the estimates inherent in the process of preparing the consolidated financial statements.
+The Museum recognizes in the consolidated financial statements the effects of all subsequent events that provide additional evidence about conditions that existed at the date of the statements of consolidated financial position, including the estimates inherent in the process of preparing the consolidated financial statements.
 The Museum's consolidated financial statements do not recognize subsequent events that provide evidence about conditions that did not exist at the date of the statements of consolidated financial position but arose after the consolidated financial position date and before consolidated financial statements are available to be issued.

-The Museum did not have any subsequent events through May 29, 2015, which is the date the consolidated financial statements were available to be issued, for events requiring recording or disclosure in the consolidated financial statements for the year ended December 31, 2014.
+The Museum did not have any subsequent events through April 26, 2016, which is the date the consolidated financial statements were available to be issued, for events requiring recording or disclosure in the consolidated financial statements for the year ended December 31, 2015.